Shao Li

 Shao Li (Chinese: 李梢) is a tenured professor at Tsinghua University.
 His main research interest is in bioinformatics, network pharmacology and precision medicine on cancer prevention.
 Li is a member of the European Academy of Sciences and Arts, a Fellow of the Royal Society of Chemistry and a Fellow of the Royal Society of Biology, UK.
-Li obtained his B.Sc from Beijing University of Chinese Medicine in 1995, M.S from Wannan College of Medicine in 1998 and M.D. from Beijing University of Chinese Medicine in 2001.
+Li obtained his BSc from Beijing University of Chinese Medicine in 1995, MS from Wannan College of Medicine in 1998 and M.D. from Beijing University of Chinese Medicine in 2001.
 He wrote the Network Pharmacology International Guideline in 2021 and was the editor of the network pharmacology monograph (Springer Press) in 2021.
 He proposed the theory and technologies of "network target" and natural medicine network pharmacology (ESI highly cited paper and ESI hot spot paper).
 Li established the “exceedingly-early” paradigm of cancer diagnosis and interception, with significantly improving the clinical prevention efficiency for gastric cancer.

 Academic memberships

-Li is currently serving as the director of the first Tsinghua University Interdisciplinary Institute of Traditional Chinese Medicine, and the Chairman of the Specialty Committee of Network Pharmacology of the World Federation of Chinese Medicine Society and Specialty Committee of Biomedical Big Data of the Chinese Society of Biotechnology.
+Li is currently serving as the director of the first Tsinghua University Interdisciplinary Institute of Traditional Chinese Medicine, and the chairman of the Specialty Committee of Network Pharmacology of the World Federation of Chinese Medicine Society and Specialty Committee of Biomedical Big Data of the Chinese Society of Biotechnology.
 He also serves as Editorial Board Members including Cancer Biology & Medicine, Pharmacological Research, Journal of Ethnopharmacology.
 He has delivered keynote speeches in the NIH/NCI and other international conferences.